Astrorganism-Earth/The-Cosmic-Gestation/Paper.md

 **In cellular systems:**

-* It's as if the city's heart becomes cut off from vital resources and information.In the microscopic world of bacterial biofilms, size becomes a double-edged sword.
+* In the microscopic world of bacterial biofilms, size becomes a double-edged sword.
 As Stewart and Franklin (2008) observed, when biofilms grow too large, the interior cells can no longer receive sufficient nutrients or respond to signaling molecules.
 This leads to a fascinating phenomenon: heterogeneity within the colony.
 The once-uniform biofilm becomes a complex ecosystem of micro-environments, each with its own chemical signature.
 But at what cost?
 The very growth that allowed the biofilm to dominate its environment now threatens its cohesion and survival.

 **In insect colonies:**